-The ACCC proposes to grant conditional authorisation to enable the Australian Institute of Petroleum (AIP), its current members, and any future parties approved by the ACCC (collectively, the Participating Entities), to cooperate to improve the security of supply of fuel products and facilitate the efficient use of refining capacity and fuel storage capacity during the COVID-19 pandemic.
+The ACCC grants conditional authorisation to enable the Australian Institute of Petroleum (AIP), its current members, and any future parties approved by the ACCC (collectively, the Participating Entities), to cooperate to improve the security of supply of fuel products and facilitate the efficient use of refining capacity and fuel storage capacity during the COVID-19 pandemic.

-The ACCC proposes to grant conditional authorisation solely for the purpose of dealing with the effects of the COVID-19 pandemic on Australia's fuel supply chain and subject to the Participating Entities complying with three proposed conditions.
+The ACCC grants conditional authorisation solely for the purpose of dealing with the effects of the COVID-19 pandemic on Australia's fuel supply chain and subject to the Participating Entities complying with three conditions.

-The first proposed condition of authorisation requires AIP to provide specified information to the ACCC about the details of conduct engaged in under the authorisation.
-The second proposed condition requires the Participating Entities to provide further information about the conduct proposed to be authorised to the ACCC upon request.
-The third proposed condition requires any party that wishes to engage in the conduct in the future to seek the approval of the ACCC.
+The first condition of authorisation requires AIP to provide specified information to the ACCC about the details of conduct engaged in under the authorisation.
+The second condition requires the Participating Entities to provide further information about the conduct to the ACCC upon request.
+The third condition requires any party that wishes to engage in the conduct in the future to seek the approval of the ACCC.